-“Yesterday I couldn’t spell Safety Director and today I am one”.
+Construction Risk Management and Safety Certificate Program “Yesterday I couldn’t spell Safety Director and today I am one”.
 This scenario plays out all too often in the construction industry.
 Construction owners would never employ an estimator, mechanic, or equipment operator who isn’t properly trained.
-Insurance companies would never employ underwriters. claims adjustors, and risk control consultants who are not properly trained.
+Insurance companies would never employ underwriters, claims adjustors and risk control consultants who are not properly trained.
 So why put someone in a position which potentially impacts millions of dollars and human life who isn’t properly trained?

 A major reason: Where do people who have responsibility for risk management and safety go to get properly trained?
 There is no single source of reliable information to prepare busy people for this awesome responsibility, until now.

-Embry-Riddles’ Construction Risk Management Certificate Program uniquely provides comprehensive training in project management, risk management/safety, and legal issues.
+Embry-Riddles’ Construction Risk Management and Safety Certificate Program uniquely provides comprehensive training preparing students for the risk and safety challenges on all types of construction sites.
 It is a cost effective and time efficient source of comprehensive education for construction, safety, and insurance professionals.
 These courses were developed and taught by experts who have practiced their craft in the construction and insurance industries for decades.

 Many of the people who are important in ensuring proper risk management are nowhere near the job site.
 Yet, they still need a thorough understanding of the most costly and unpredictable risks that can occur.
-This certificate program is specifically designed to support the professional development and education of individuals working in fields such as: insurance professionals, risk managers, safety managers, accounting and finance managers, legal professionals and attorneys, and construction and project managers.
+This certificate program is specifically designed to support the professional development and education of individuals working in fields such as: insurance professionals, risk managers, safety managers, accounting and finance managers, equipment managers, project managers and construction managers.

-The robust course curriculum for the Construction Risk Management certificate program includes topics such as:
+The robust course curriculum for the Construction Risk Management and Safety certificate program includes topics such as: